 For more information on Glenroe Farm check out their website www.glenroefarm.com.

-If you’re looking for more budget friendly days out with the babogs this summer check out our Summer Bucket List or follow our Adventures of Eire updates on Facebook.
+If you’re looking for more budget friendly days out with the babogs this summer check out my Facebook group Adventures of Eire.